FRENCH SYMBOLIST POETRY

 “It is nice out, but it is not very nice out”?

 There is so much more that could be, and should be, said, but even a review three times this length would be inadequate.
 These two excellent anthologies capture a century and a half of French poetry, a monumental task.
-One may quibble that this poem should have been included or excluded, more should have been offered from this poet or that, etc.—but, in the end, MacIntyre and Caws deserve the enduring adulation of the writing world for their achievements.
+One may quibble that this poem should have been included or excluded, more should have been offered from this poet or that, and so on—but, in the end, MacIntyre and Caws deserve the enduring adulation of the writing world for their achievements.

 Click here to purchase The Yale Anthology of Twentieth-Century French Poetry at your local independent bookstore